davisbrookscollege/battle-simulator/README.md

 npm install
 npm run dev
 ```
-The React app will start on the local HTTPS port https://localhost: INSERT HERE
+The React app will start on the local HTTPS port https://localhost:3000

 ### 3. Use the App
 * Open the frontend in your browser
 * The UI will automatically call the backend
 * Enter fighters and run battles

+Updated by Davis Brooks on 12/31/2025